egonw/the-fair-cookbook/content/recipes/interoperability/registering-swisslipids-identifiers.md

 ## Main Objectives

-The objective of this recipe is to describe how external identifiers can be added to Wikidata in an automated.
+The objective of this recipe is to describe how [Wikidata](https://www.wikidata.org) can be augmented by adding `external identifiers`, that is identifiers minted by other authorities for an entity described in Wikidata,  in an automated way.
+This is to make the content more findable and more interoperable.

 ___

 ## Requirements

-To record identifiers of some resource to make the content more findable and more interoperable, first a [Wikidata](https://www.wikidata.org/) property needs to be requested.
+- Familiarity with the process of requesting a new property from [Wikidata](https://www.wikidata.org/).
 That process is described [here](https://www.wikidata.org/wiki/Wikidata:Property_proposal).
+- In order to record identifiers of some resource, first a  property needs to be requested.

 ---